On the non-existence of elements of Kervaire invariant one: Introduction

 are zero, the class $\theta_{j}$ must be represented in Adams filtration $2$ by some element $x$ which is a permanent cycle.
 By the Algebraic Detection Theorem, the element $x$ has a non-trivial image $b_{j}\in H^{2}(\ze;\pi_{2^{j+1}}\premagic)$, representing the image of $\theta_{j}$ in $\pi_{2^{j+1}-2}\magic$.
 If this image is zero then the class $b_{j}$ must be in the image of the differential

 But $\pi_{\text{odd}}\premagic=0$, so this cannot happen.

 The proof of the Algebraic Detection Theorem is given in \S\ref{sec-detect}.
-It consists of surveying the known list of elements in the Adams-Novikov $E_{2}$-term mapping to $h_{j}^{2}$ and checking that they all have non-zero image in $H^{2}(\ze;\pi_{2^{j}}\premagic)$.
-The method is very similar to that used in~\cite{Rav:Arf}, where an analogous result is established at primes greater than $3$.
+The method of proof is similar to that used in~\cite{Rav:Arf}, where an analogous result is established at primes greater than $3$.